 At this time, the concrete casts were squeezed into collections at the new building, but there was not room for them to be properly stored and they had to sit in the middle of the repository aisle.
 It was apparent that, despite the concrete cast’s important role in the Field House’s history, it was no longer wanted.

-Since the cast it was state property and so had to go to a state repository, Steve Sroka, the museum paleontologist, contacted Ken Carpenter to ask whether Utah State University (USU) could take it.
-On 29 April 2013, Utah Division of Parks and Recreation signed a memorandum of understanding with the Utah State University Eastern Prehistoric Museum in Price, agreeing that the concrete cast would go on an effectively permanent loan (99 years, renewable) to the Prehistoric Museum.
+Since the cast was state property, it had to go to a state repository.
+Steve Sroka, the museum paleontologist, therefore contacted Ken Carpenter to ask whether Utah State University (USU) could take it.
+On 29 April 2013, Utah Division of Parks and Recreation signed a memorandum of understanding with the Utah State University Eastern Prehistoric Museum in Price (Carpenter and Hayes 2013), agreeing that the concrete cast would go on an effectively permanent loan (99 years, renewable) to the Prehistoric Museum.
 The cast was collected on 8 April 2013 (Figure 11A).
 It then sat in Carpenter’s garage for a year (Figure 11B), until Carrie Herbel, a preparator at the Prehistoric Museum obtained a $5000 grant from the Utah Museums Association for the repair of the casts.

 Given that the casts had been in storage since Dinolab’s 1989–1990 repairs, when they undertook to “Stabilize, restore and seal the concrete casts of the individual bones”, it is surprising that the Prehistoric Museum found every bone to be damaged.
 It took Herbel nine months to sandblast the old paint off (Figure 12) and repair the broken and missing pieces using a concrete patch used to repair airport runways.